mae-va/CINEREACT/README.md

 ## Credits

 The CLAP Team created this!
-I

 Collaborators: